jain15mayank/Holistic-GHI-Forecasting/README.md

-# Holistic and Lightweight Approach for Solar Irradiance (GHI) Forecasting
+# Holistic and Lightweight Approach for Solar Irradiance Forecasting

 With the spirit of reproducible research, this repository contains all the codes required to produce the results in the manuscript: